intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 multiple countries, rose rapidly at the same time as COVID cases increased and lock down policies came into effect.
 Download speeds also decreased, but in a much less dramatic fashion than overall bandwidth usage increased.
-School closures led to dramatic increase in traffic volume in many regions, and other public policy announcements triggered large traffic shifts.
+School closures led to a dramatic increase in traffic volume in many regions, and other public policy announcements triggered large traffic shifts.
 This suggests that governments might usefully coordinate with operators to allow time for pre-emptive operational changes, in some cases.